ma-chengyuan/particle/README.md

 The `define_lexer` macro is still implemented in a somehow dumb way, and you can see some boilerplate code in after => s, this should be improved after rust allows partial hygiene bending in macros...

+## Performance
+I did a rough benchmark on the speed of the lexer using [this large header from CImg](https://github.com/dtschump/CImg/blob/master/CImg.h).
+The benchmark code can be found under `/benches`.

+The benchmark is run on a i7-8550U and 16GB RAM.

+The header file is 2.99MB and contains 237149 tokens according to the definition in the benchmark.
+The lexer is able identify them all in an average of 169ms.
+Therefore the estimated efficiency should be **1,400,000 tokens/s** or **17.7 MB/s**.
+Which should be sufficient in most cases.
+The benchmark here is still inaccurate, further improvement is needed.

 ## TODO List
 1. ~~Wrapping DFA into Lexer~~
 2. ~~Better interface to construct NFA~~